Mountain Goat: Profile and Information

 Habitat

 Mountain goats live in the Rocky Mountains.
 They can be found in the alpine regions, right above where trees grow.
-They would occasionally move around below the tree lines, mostly when searching for salt.
+They occasionally moved around below the tree lines, mostly when searching for salt.

-They are able to navigate dangerous mountainous regions with the help of their clover hooves, which allows them to climb steps with ease.
+They can navigate dangerous mountainous regions with the help of their clover hooves, which allows them to climb steps easily.

 Distribution

-Mountain goat inhabits mountain ranges of western parts of North America.
+Mountain goat inhabits mountain ranges in western parts of North America.
 They inhabit both the Cascade Mountain Ranges and the Rocky Mountains.

 They also dominate the area in southern parts of Alaska and into parts of Midwestern America.
 Some places in Utah and Colorado have small populations of mountain goats.